The GPS and the Constant Velocity of Light

 light

-contrary to Einstein's hypotheses.
-The measured velocity of light is
+hypotheses.
+The measured velocity of light is c-v in one

-in all frames using proper values and a correct clock synchronization.
+constant in all frames using proper values and a correct clock

 We